-But the question we must always deal with as investors is, does the future differ dramatically from the past?
+Source: Credit Suisse | Past performance is not indicative of future results. | Chart 7 from the past?
 Will these attractive risk/default-adjusted returns continue?
 In this case, it appears that near term might even be better than history, to our benefit as investors.
 High yield bond default rate forecasts for the next couple of years appear well below historical averages.
-(See chart 8 on prior page)

-RISK AND RETURN
+RISK AND RETURNS

 Default and loss rates are important to understand, but at the end of the day, investors expect to earn a return commensurate with the risk they are taking.
-As we look at the actual returns, the data points in this case are impressive.
-Based on the data provided (See Charts 9 & 10), the high yield bond asset class has outperformed equities over almost every historical time frame listed on a risk-adjusted basis.
+As we look at the actual returns, the data points in this case appear impressive.
+Based on the data provided (See Charts 9 and 10), the high yield bond asset class has outperformed equities (as measured by the S&P 500 Index) over various historical time frames on a risk adjusted basis (return/risk).
 Here, risk is defined as standard deviation, or volatility of returns over the period, an easily comparable measure across all asset classes.
-What is even more notable is that over the five-, ten-, and 15-year periods, high yield has outperformed equities (as represented by the S&P 500 Index), even without adjusting for the fact that there is less risk.
-Chart 9 provides the detail:15
+Chart 9 provides the detail: